xiyi1201/xiyi1201/README.md

 **Programming**: Python (scikit-learn, numpy, pandas, TensorFlow, matplotlib, PyTorch, nltk, spacy), R, MATLAB, SAS, SQL

-**Platform**: AWS, GCP, Github, VS Code, Jupyter Notebook, Google Apps, SQLite, Postgres, Snowflake
+**Platform**: AWS, GCP, Github, VS Code, Jupyter Notebook, Google Apps, SQLite, Postgres, Snowflake, Gurobi Optimization

-**Software**: Tableau, Power BI, Microsoft Office, Hadoop, Spark, Docker, Hive, Hbase, Miro, Trello (Agile)
+**Software**: Tableau, Power BI, Microsoft Office, Hadoop, Spark, Docker, Hive, Hbase, Miro, Trello (Agile), AMPL

 ## 📈 Project Highlights
-- **[Beep](https://ridebeep.com): NLP and LLM for Multi-Passenger Autonomy**: This is the capston project partnered with Beep which involved leveraging Google Cloud Platform and Postgres to store and retrieve real-time vehicle and location data, improving data retrieval speed by 40% and achieving 95% accuracy in providing timely route and safety information to passengers.
+- **[Beep](https://ridebeep.com): NLP and LLM for Multi-Passenger Autonomy**: This is the capstone project partnered with Beep which involved leveraging Google Cloud Platform and Postgres to store and retrieve real-time vehicle (GTFS) and location data, improving data retrieval speed by 40% and achieving 95% accuracy in providing timely route and safety information to passengers.
 Additionally, the chatbot's NLP capabilities were enhanced by 30% through the use of open-source LLMs via APIs, enabling faster and more efficient query processing.
-The implementation of NLP and function calling to categorize passenger queries further improved operational efficiency and provided real-time assistance, enhancing the overall passenger experience.
+The implementation of zero-shot learning about NLP and function calling to categorize passenger queries further improved operational efficiency and provided real-time assistance, enhancing the overall satisfying passenger experience.
 - **[Time Series Forecasting: Patient Volume Prediction System](https://github.com/xiyi1201/Time-Series-Forecasting-Patient-Volume-Prediction-System)**: This project involved developing a time-series forecasting model to predict patient volume in a hospital unit, enabling hospital management to make informed resource allocation decisions.
 The system predicts patient volume 4 hours in advance for three daily shifts (7:00 AM, 3:00 PM, and 11:00 PM) using ARIMA, SARIMA, and LSTM models.
 Model training was performed on varying timeframes (6 months, 1 year, 18 months, and 2 years) and evaluated using the Mean Absolute Deviation (MAD) metric.
 The forecasts can be potentially used to help optimize staffing and improve patient care by accurately anticipating demand.
 - **[LCF-Donors Analysis and Classification](https://github.com/xiyi1201/LCF-Donors-Analysis-and-Classification)**: This is the practicum partnered with Little City Foundation which is about a comprehensive analysis of its donor file with an output of a responsive major & mid-level donor prospecting model to elevate and grow the top tier of its donor file – *ultimately advancing the mission to support more individuals with disabilities*.
 - **[Sentiment Analysis on Cloud](https://github.com/xiyi1201/Sentiment-Analysis-on-Cloud)**: This is a Cloud Engineering project which developed a sentiment analysis model using LSTM, SNN, and CNN on AWS to enhance efficiency and accuracy, deploying a real-time recommendation system via Streamlit.